-Transmission Owner BTMG Reporting and Communication Process

-72. PJM will maintain a list of municipal electric systems, electric cooperatives and electric distribution companies by transmission zone which will be verified by Transmission Owners on an annual basis.

-73. PJM will provide each Transmission Owner with a list of BTMG facilities greater than 1 MW located within the relevant transmission zone, delineated by municipal electric system, electric cooperative and/or electric distribution company as determined by PJM's examination of EIA forms or other available public information.
+Transmission Owner BTMG Reporting and Communication Process 86.
+PJM will maintain a list of municipal electric systems, electric cooperatives and electric distribution companies by transmission zone which will be verified by Transmission Owners on cooperative and/or electric distribution company as determined by PJM's examination of EIA forms or other available public information.
 To the extent that the Transmission Owner holds or after reasonable efforts can obtain information, the Transmission Owner will then provide PJM the necessary information, defined below in this section, to determine the impact of BTMG during a manual load dump event or other emergency situations on an annual basis.
 Municipal electric system, electric cooperative and/or electric distribution company will coordinate with Transmission Owner to provide the necessary information, defined below in this section, for BTMG located in their area upon request by the Transmission Owner.
-10 If the Transmission Owner is unable after reasonable diligence to provide the information defined below in this section, the Transmission Owner will inform PJM.
+If the Transmission Owner is unable after reasonable diligence to provide the information defined below in this section, the Transmission Owner will inform PJM.
 PJM will include the Transmission Owner verified BTMG information in the Post Contingency Local Load Relief Warning ("PCLLRW") tool or other tool as applicable.
-Transmission Owner will provide the following information 11 for each BTMG and as defined in Manual 3A, Appendix D:
+Transmission Owner will provide the following information for each BTMG and as defined in Manual 3A, Appendix D: